Updated: February 3, 2023

 Do you plan to open additional locations?

 Yes.
-Water fountains will be reopened and available for use.
+Water fountains are open and available for use.

 How should I disinfect equipment after use?